BioJulia/PopGen.jl/docs/getting_started/quickstart.md

 ## 3. Start playing around

-To help get started, you can either call `?PopGen` or `PopGen.quickstart()` and be greeted with some information to help you get started:
+To help get started, you can call `?PopGen` and be greeted with some information to help you get started:

 ```
-julia> PopGen.quickstart()
+julia> ?PopGen

         Quickstart for PopGen

 Documentation: https://pdimens.github.io/PopGen.jl/
-Motivational(?) quote: "I am so clever that sometimes I don’t understand a single word of what I am saying."
-Oscar Wilde

 A few things things you can do to get started: